liferay-design/liferay.design/src/markdown/articles/2018/designing-multicultural-animations.md

 ![rocket man](/images/articles/mpa-rocket.gif)
 _A spaceship launch when the user has emptied the dataset for a good end, for example, when the notifications list has been cleared out._

-Our animations set for empty states conformed a collection that makes users feel comfortable and part of the story.
+Our animations set for empty state conformed a collection that makes users feel comfortable and part of the story.
 This is just the beginning and we expect to expand the family as our needs grow.
 We expect the experience using Liferay products will be more pleasurable, memorable, understandable and universal.

 What do you think?